 There was a system in place to ensure that complaints were managed in accordance with the agency's policy and procedure.
 It was noted that no complaints were received since the last inspection.

-Staff are present 24 hours per day in the home of the service users.
+Staff are available 24 hours per day to support service users.

 6.0 Quality Improvement Plan (QIP)/Areas for Improvement